Geek-a-Byte/Artificial-Intelligence/README.md

      assign all the childs to a child list

      for loop starts across child list
+         # if a child is in frontier, not in explored then it will be explored later,
+         # if a child is explored but not in frontier, we will ignore it,
+         # if a child is explored and is in frontier -> not a valid possible case
          if child is in explored
             continue
          if child in the childlist is not in frontier and not in explored